aws/karpenter-provider-aws/website/content/en/pre-docs/provisioner-crd.md

   - `spot` (default)
   - `on-demand`

-Karpenter supports specifying capacity type, which is analogous to EC2 usage classes.
+Karpenter supports specifying capacity type, which is analogous to [EC2 purchase options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-purchasing-options.html).

 🔶 *Karpenter defaults to spot instances.* [Spot instances](https://aws.amazon.com/ec2/spot/) may be preempted, and should not be used for critical workloads that do not tolerate interruptions.